Vigeland Museum

-Until 2020 the museum used the spelling Vigeland-museet in Norwegian; the spelling was changed to Vigelandmuseet after a long period where people often spelled it Vigelandsmuseet (with s).

 Exhibitions

 Today, the museum shows a permanent exhibition presenting Vigeland's art and life, and temporary exhibitions with contemporary or historical three-dimensional art.
 The Vigeland Museum announces tours in the apartment on their web page.
 Tickets must be pre-booked.

 How to get there?

-The museum's address is Nobels gate (street) 32, just nearby the Frogner Park.
-The tram- and bus station Frogner Plass is actually closer to the Vigeland Museum than the station Frogner Park.
-The Vigeland Museum is a short walk from the Frogner Park.
+The museum's address is Nobels gate (street) 32, just nearby Frogner Park.
+The tram and bus station Frogner Plass is closer to the Vigeland Museum than the station Frogner Park.
+The Vigeland Museum is a short walk from Frogner Park.

-Immediately north of the museum is the more famous Vigeland Sculpture Park—which showcases Vigeland's larger statues and sculptures—and the Frogner Park.
+Immediately north of the museum is the more famous Vigeland installation in Frogner Park, which showcases Vigeland's larger statues and sculptures.
 The highway Ring 2 runs nearby, and buses as well as Oslo Tramway provide for public transportation.
 The museum is within reasonable walking distance of the stations Frogner plass on the Frogner Line, and, further away, Nobels gate on the Skøyen Line (the now-closed station Halvdan Svartes gate was proximate as well).